-\paragraph{Broader impact.} A primary goal of our work is to present equivariant CNNs in a simple manner that can be understood and used by typical biomedical researchers who are not experts in differential geometry and group theory.
-By leveraging the known geometry of input data, we streamlined rotational equivariance to require only standard linear algebra and calculus.
+\paragraph{Broader impact.} A motivating goal of this work was to present equivariant CNNs in a form approachable by biomedical researchers without specialized background in differential geometry or group theory.
+By leveraging the known geometry of the input data, we reduce the construction of rotationally equivariant kernels to standard linear algebra and calculus.
 We provide several examples of rotational equivariance's utility in biomedical applications, emphasizing the value of expanding convolution kernels beyond translational equivariance.
 Moreover, the provably equivariant functional forms we present serve to bolster trust in ML among non-experts.
-Our methods can guarantee that they give consistent answers when data is viewed in different orientations, and there are cases where this may be more valuable than state of the art accuracy.
-We began exploring this issue by considering ``worst case performance,'' but this also presents an opportunity to study how users of these tools may value accuracy versus reliability.
-Our proof of the uniqueness of the ``moment kernel" form (Appendix B) further codifies the growing field of equivariance in deep learning.
-Finally, while we emphasized simplicity in this work, we view our tools as a complement to (not a replacement for) existing tools, which have their own unique advantages and disadvanges.
+Our methods can guarantee that they give consistent answers when data is viewed in different orientations and there are cases where this may be more valuable than state-of-the-art accuracy.
+We began exploring this issue by considering ``worst case performance'' but this also presents an opportunity to study how users of these tools may value accuracy versus reliability.
+Our proof of the completeness of the ``moment kernel'' form (Appendix \ref{app:moment_all}) further codifies the growing field of equivariance in deep learning.
+We note that the approach of ESCNN achieves the same goal using representation theory.
+For the same symmetry group and the same Cartesian tensor-field representations, the span of moment-kernels corresponds to the span of equivariant kernels constructed by representation-theoretic methods such as ESCNN, but expressed directly in Cartesian coordinates rather than harmonic bases.
+We believe that parameterizing kernels by tensor rank, rather than by maximum harmonic frequency, may be more intuitive for non-expert practitioners.
+Finally, while we emphasized simplicity in this work, we view our tools as a complement to (not a replacement for) existing tools, which have their own unique advantages and disadvantages.